curtiskam/RepData_PeerAssessment1/PA1_template.md

 MedianSteps3 <- median(SumDays3$Total_Steps)
 ```

-There are 2304 rows with mssing values
+There are 2304 rows with missing values

 Once the means for the interval replace missing values: